You want to get a divorce but aren’t sure where to start or what to do

 An uncontested divorce will cost anywhere from R7 500 to R15 000, depending on the complexity of the divorce.

 The hard way – contested divorce

-A divorce is contested when there is great animosity between the spouses and they cannot agree the terms and conditions of their divorce.
 A contested divorce can lead to multiple court appearances, and ultimately the court decides the terms of the divorce.
-Legal costs can spiral, the emotional impact can be severe, and it may take three years or longer to get a divorce.
+The emotional impact can be severe, and it may take three years or longer to get a divorce.